 Muscles worked: Lats, biceps, traps, delts, hamstrings, glutes, and core

-Dumbbell bent-over rows have the same benefits as barbell bent-over rows, but using dumbbells instead of a barbell adds an element of instability, which can lead to greater recruitment of muscle fibers.
+Benefits: Bent-over dumbbell rows have the same benefits as barbell bent-over rows, but using dumbbells instead of a barbell adds an element of instability, which can lead to greater recruitment of muscle fibers.
 In other words, your muscles have to work harder to move the same amount of weight, and that challenge can increase muscle hypertrophy.

-1. Setup: Choose two dumbbells of equal weight and set them on the floor a couple feet apart.
+1. Choose two dumbbells of equal weight and set them on the floor a couple feet apart.
 Stand in between the dumbbells; you’ll want to keep your stance about shoulder-width apart.
 Grab the dumbbells and hold them by your sides with your arms extended.
 You can also sub in kettlebells for this exercise.

-2. Starting position: With your arms at your sides, send your hips backward and bend over so your torso becomes almost parallel to the floor.
+2. With your arms at your sides, send your hips backward and bend over so your torso becomes almost parallel to the floor.
 Plant your feet firmly and keep a soft bend in your knees.

-5. Finish: To protect your equipment and floor, don’t drop the dumbbells when you finish your set.
+5. To protect your equipment and floor, don’t drop the dumbbells when you finish your set.
 Bend over to place them on the ground.

 dumbell bent over row gif